“It’s Your Choice:” Teaching Self Control

 So, does your dog have good self control?
 Have you ever played the It’s Your Choice game, and if so how did it go?
 Let us know in the comments!

-4 Responses to “It’s Your Choice:” Teaching Self Control
+12 responses to ““It’s Your Choice:” Teaching Self Control

 1. Pingback: Just Say No? « Paws Abilities